Last updated on January 5th, 2019

 About Azerbaijan’s: culture, tradition, and heritage

-#53.
-Russian is the second most spoken language in Azerbaijan after Azeri.
+53. After Azeri, Russian is the second most spoken language in Azerbaijan.
 English is not widely spoken.

 Mud volcanoes in Azerbaijan [World Famous]

-#61.
-Azerbaijan is also home of the two largest mud volcanoes in the world – Boyuk Khanizadagh and Turaghai. (add image from flickr)
+61. Azerbaijan is also home of the two largest mud volcanoes in the world – Boyuk Khanizadagh and Turaghai.

-#65.
-An ever burning wall of fire: Azerbaijan has a 10 m long wall of fire that is expected to be burning since 1950.
+65. An ever burning wall of fire: Azerbaijan has a 10 m long wall of fire that is expected to be burning since 1950.
 Azerbaijan has enormous gas reserves, which is supplementing the fire from within.
 The fire wall is also a place of tourist attraction.
-These mysterious flames were first spotted by Marco Polo when he first visited the region in the 13th century. (add image from flickr)
+These mysterious flames were first spotted by Marco Polo when he first visited the region in the 13th century.

 Azerbaijan – country at a glance